tapifolti/VideoRentalStore/README.md

 How to start the VideoRentalStore application
 ---

-1. Run `mvn clean install` to build your application
+1. Run `mvn clean install` to build application
 1. Start application with `java -jar target/VideoRentalStore-1.0-SNAPSHOT.jar server config.yml`
-1. To check that your application is running enter url `http://localhost:8080`
+1. To check that application is running use curl commands in `src/main/resources/assets/curl-test`

 Health Check
 ---

-To see your applications health enter url `http://localhost:8081/healthcheck`
+To see the applications health enter url `http://localhost:8081/healthcheck`

-Sample requests
----

-1. TODO with curl

 How to generate client code for the REST API
 ---